If you have an acute tick bite, save the tick after removal and contact the office immediately.

 - We will never tell you that your illness is imagined or impossible, or that there are no treatment options for you.
 There are always options.

-- We will partner with you in creating a plan that address your concerns and helps you achieve your optimal level of health.
+- We will partner with you in creating a plan that addresses your concerns and helps you achieve your optimal level of health.

 - Plans will always address infection, detoxification, inflammation, immune health, GI health, nutrition, energy level, sleep, and hormonal health.

 During a 60-minute initial Lyme consultation, your provider will:

 - Take a detailed history and perform a targeted physical exam to help determine your likelihood of having the infection.